Creation: A Bible Story About God’s Purpose for You and the World

 But what exactly is this story in Genesis 1 telling us?
 Is it a science textbook, a history lesson, or something else entirely?

-So let’s take a closer look.
-But before we start, let’s acknowledge the elephant in the room.
+Before we start, let’s acknowledge the elephant in the room.

 Faithful Jesus followers throughout history have come to diverse conclusions about whether this story is literal, poetic, or both.